ahkohd/glance/README.md

 ### First method

 -   Open a SVG file that has sprites, make sure this is your active editor
 -   Click on `Glance` button at the editor title bar.
-Voilla 🎉
+Voila 🎉

 ### Second method

 -   Follow the first above
 -   `Cmd+Shift+P`, then type `Glance`
 -   Press enter.
-Voilla 🎉
+Voila 🎉

 > While at Glance`s preview page, click on an icon to copy it's Id to clipboard.
 You can confiure this at the controls panel to copy the SVG code instead.